Welcome to a place I hope you will return to frequently for comfort, inspiration, and refuge.

 This is a website dedicated to sharing practices that will help you relate to pain--anger, fear, sadness, and any other "negative"emotional experience--with compassion.
 If you're tired of being in conflict with yourself and are longing for inner peace, I encourage you to check out these resources.
 By clicking on the tabs, you can learn about a variety of practices for inner peace and compassionate self-care, and you can start implementing all of these tools immediately.
 All of these practices are intended to help you treat yourself with the kindness and love you would bestow upon your best friend.
 If you want to learn more, I have provided links to further resources.

 My name is Ali Miller.
 I created this website in 2009 because I wanted to share what has been helpful to me on my own healing journey with as many people as possible.
-I am a licensed psychotherapist with offices in San Francisco and Berkeley, California.
-You can learn more about my therapy practice at www.AliMillerMFT.com, or feel free to call me at (415) 820-1433 or email me at ali@AliMillerMFT.com.
+I am a licensed psychotherapist in private practice in Berkeley, California.
+You can learn more about my services at www.AliMillerMFT.com, or feel free to call me at (415) 820-1433 or email me at ali@AliMillerMFT.com.